TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-However, they don't work for WinRM:
+However, do now work for WinRM:

 <br />